nodejs/node/doc/api/stream.md

 ### Object Mode

-All streams created by Node.js APIs operate exclusively on strings and `Buffer` (or `Uint8Array`) objects.
-It is possible, however, for stream implementations to work with other types of JavaScript values (with the exception of `null`, which serves a special purpose within streams).
+All streams created by Node.js APIs operate exclusively on strings and `Buffer` (or `TypedArray` or `DataView`) objects.
+Please note, though, that the chunks that are passed through the stream are converted to `Buffer` objects internally.
+It is possible, however, for stream implementations to work with other types of JavaScript values (with the exception of `null`, which serves a special purpose within streams), as well as working with all `TypedArray`s and `DataView`s, without converting them to `Buffer` chunks.
 Such streams are considered to operate in "object mode".

 Stream instances are switched into object mode using the `objectMode` option